-Barrister shouts at jury after his Tinder date rape conviction
+Barrister found guilty of raping woman he met on Tinder

 "At that point I was just face down.
 I did not know what to do with myself, in quite a lot of pain."

 She said: "He asked me if I was going to report it to the police.
-He asked me if he would see me again, and then he also offered me paracetamol."
+He asked me if he would see me again, and then he also offered me paracetamol.

 "There was no discussion, absolutely no warning, there was no touching, foreplay, warning.
-There was nothing," she added.
+There was nothing."

 The woman was examined at a specialist sexual assault clinic and found to have a fresh laceration measuring 2.5cm by 2mm, jurors were told.

-Experts agreed such an injury was likely to have been inflicted with "at least moderate force".
+Experts agreed such an injury was likely to have been inflicted with "at least moderate force", the court heard.

 Jacobs denied he had used the woman's body to "pleasure himself", saying: "That's not what I am about."